1. Home

 But what about my tee time?!

-For complete healing, it takes rest.
+Rest is necessary for complete healing.
 Most braces and splints eliminate movement completely to facilitate this.
 However, if you absolutely have to get on the course, that becomes a problem.
-Physical Therapist Alex Goldenring PT, DPT recommends this brace in these situations.
-“I’d suggest SCAVOR’s Slim Wrist Brace, which adds a bit of compression/stabilization but shouldn’t limit function significantly.”
+Physical Therapist Alex Goldenring, PT, DPT, recommends this brace in these situations: “I’d suggest SCAVOR’s Slim Wrist Brace, which adds a bit of compression/stabilization but shouldn’t limit function significantly.”

 Our recommendations are the same items we trust and prescribe to patients.
 When you buy through links like this on our site, we may earn an affiliate commission to support new content.